 The value of self-constructed components is recognised as contract assets/liabilities upon installation of the components to the specific wind power plant’s construction site.

 If the selling price of the work performed exceeds progress billings and expected losses it is recognised as an asset.
 If interim billings and expected losses exceed the selling price it is recognised as a liability.

 Costs relating to sales work and the pursuing of contracts are recognised in the income statement as incurred, if the costs are not incremental.

 The following table provides information about contract assets and contract liabilities from contracts with customers.

 Vestas accounting policies

 Costs incurred for supply-only and supply-and-installation projects in fulfilling the contracts with customers that are directly associated with the contract, comprising installation cost and transportation cost, are recognised as an asset (contract costs), if those costs are expected to be recoverable.

 Capitalised costs as a result of fulfilling sales contracts are recognised as part of production cost in the income statement, when related revenues are recognised.
-In 2018, EUR 549m was recognised.
+In 2020, EUR 1,710m (2019: EUR 740m) was recognised.